MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

     });

-add two more fields on DemoColors:
+Add two more fields on DemoColors:

 .. code-block:: java